mahsank/pi-router/README.md

 - `Pi-router` does not handle the case of WAN side address supplied by a *USB to RJ-45* dongle plugged into one of the four `RPi` USB ports.

-- DHCPv6 support is work in progress.
+- DHCPv6 support is experimental.
+In case there is no valid global IPv6 address assigned to WAN interface, `dhcpv6-client` service will fail.

 ## Troubleshooting